Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This document presents Live Media Ingest Protocol specification.
+   This document presents a Live Media Ingest Protocol specification.
-   Two interfaces are defined.
+   Two protocol interfaces are defined.
 The first, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
 The second interface is based on push based MPEG DASH and HLS and may also use the common application track format (CMAF).
+   Both Interfaces use the HTTP POST Method for transmission.
    Examples of live streaming workflows using these protocol interfaces are included.
-The protocol also supports carriage of metadata and timed text.
+The protocol also supports carriage of timed metadata and timed text.

 ## Copyright Notice and Disclaimer ## {#CopyRights}